 Cartoonist Bill Keane once said that our mind is like water – when it is agitated, it becomes difficult to see.
 But if you allow it to settle, the answers become clear.
-So, the next time that you’re feeling bleak do your best to dispel the murky thoughts of fear from the tranquility of your inner world and make room for abundance and love to flow into your space.
+So, the next time that you’re feeling bleak do your best to dispel the murky thoughts of fear from the tranquility of your inner world, and make room for abundance and love to flow in.

 All my best on your journey,

-Reflection Question: How often do you find yourself stuck in a negative cycle?
+Reflection Question: How often do you find yourself stuck in a negative thoughts?
 What do you usually do when this happens?